betaglot/plantabeta/docs/guide/How/Klimbeta.md

 ![Klimbeta_Plantbeta](/Klimbeta_Plantbeta.png)

 ## Story of Young People Who Want to Combat Climate Change

 ### Define Climate Change

 <!-- Use Second Person Perspective in the Stories -->

-### You want to help, but don't know how.
+### You want to help, but don't know how

 Planting is a solution.

 You can contribute to the 2 Billion Tree by using Plantbeta.

 ### Get all articles about how planting trees

 ### 🔥 Get all articles about wildfires and replanting